kordk/stoch_epi_lib/README.md

 ## Demo

-This demonstration assumes you are running a Linux distribution with a sh/bash/ksh shell.
 Please see the DEMO.md file for detailed instructions.

 ## Authors